Erdogan tells Turkey's banks to toe the line on interest rates after coup

 State-owned Ziraat Bank, Turkey's largest bank by assets, said it had slashed monthly interest rates on housing loans to as low as 0.82 percent, from more than 1 percent.

-TEB, the local arm of France's BNP Paribas (BNPP.PA), and Denizbank (DENIZ.IS), owned by Russia's Sberbank (SBER.MM) followed suit, cutting their monthly rates to below 1 percent.
+TEB, the local arm of France's BNP Paribas, and Denizbank, owned by Russia's Sberbank followed suit, cutting their monthly rates to below 1 percent.

 Erdogan, who favours construction-led growth and low interest rates, called on banks to lower the annual interest rate on housing loans to around 9 percent.